Dali Mpofu

 Daluxolo Christopher Mpofu (Dali Mpofu), (born 17 January 1962) is a South African lawyer, politician, and former businessman who was the National Chairperson of the Economic Freedom Fighters (EFF) from 2014 to 2019.
-He served on the Judicial Service Commission from 2017 to 2022 and formerly served as chief executive officer of the South African Broadcasting Corporation from 2005 to 2009.
+He served on the Judicial Service Commission from 2017 to 2022 and formerly was chief executive officer of the South African Broadcasting Corporation from 2005 to 2009.

 Mpofu was admitted as an advocate of the High Court in 1993 and was awarded senior counsel status in 2014.
 He is known for taking on politically sensitive cases: among other clients, he has represented striking mineworkers at the Marikana Commission, Tom Moyane at the Zondo Commission, and Busisiwe Mkhwebane at the Section 194 Enquiry; since 2021, he has been lead counsel for former President Jacob Zuma in his corruption trial.
 Formerly a longstanding member of the African National Congress, Mpofu defected to the EFF in 2013.

 Early life and activism

 Mpofu was born in 1962 in Duncan Village outside East London in the former Cape Province.
 His mother, Nosebenzile Doris, was a domestic worker.
 In his account, he became active in the anti-apartheid movement around the time of the 1976 Soweto uprising and subsequently became a "radical".
 At the age of 17, he was detained for his political activities – then as a member of the Congress of South African Students – and was charged with sabotage and arson.
 After his acquittal in April 1981, he took up work as a spot-welder at a Mercedes-Benz factory, where he organised on behalf of the South African Allied Workers' Union.
 In addition, he later said that he had joined the African National Congress (ANC) underground in 1980.

 By 1986, Mpofu was a student at the University of the Witwatersrand (Wits), where he was president of the Congress-aligned Black Students' Society – according to him, he won the position in a contest against Black Consciousness activist Xolela Mangcu.
 In 1986 he was detained without trial at John Vorster Square.
 In 1987, Mpofu worked in Kathleen Satchwell's attorney offices, and he completed his BProc at Wits in 1988.